TimeStamp Converter: UNIX, UTC, DateTime, ISO, RFC

 Frequently Asked Questions (FAQ)

 A Unix timestamp is the number of seconds that have elapsed since January 1, 1970, 00:00:00 UTC.
-It's a standard way to represent time in computer systems and is timezone-independent.
+It is a standard way to represent time in computer systems, independent of time zone.

-Timestamps provide a universal, timezone-independent way to represent time.
-They make it easier to calculate time differences, sort chronologically, and avoid timezone conversion issues in distributed systems.
+Timestamps provide a universal, time-zone independent way to represent time.
+They simplify time difference calculations, chronological sorting, and avoid time zone conversion issues in distributed systems.

 Unix timestamps count seconds since 1970.
 Other formats include milliseconds (JavaScript), microseconds, or different epoch dates.
-Some systems use ISO 8601 strings instead of numeric timestamps.
+Some systems use ISO 8601 strings instead of numerical timestamps.

-The year 2038 problem affects 32-bit systems where Unix timestamps overflow on January 19, 2038.
-Modern 64-bit systems extend this limit to billions of years, but legacy systems may need updates.
+The Year 2038 problem affects 32-bit systems where Unix timestamps will overflow on January 19, 2038.
+Modern 64-bit systems extend this limit by billions of years, but legacy systems may need updates.